jklmnn/imagejs/README.md

 This tool allows you to create a picture file that is able to run javascript code.
 A file like this is able to extend XSS vulnerabilities.
 For example, if you are able to put a script tag on a website but cant run the script because it only runs scripts from this website, you can just upload e.g. a profile picture containing the code you want to run.
-The idea came from [Ajin Abraham](http://iamajin.blogspot.in/2014/11/when-gifs-serve-javascript.html) and i put it in c code and also added the ability to do the same thing also with bitmap files.
+The idea came from [Ajin Abraham](http://iamajin.blogspot.in/2014/11/when-gifs-serve-javascript.html) and I put it in C code and also added the ability to do the same thing also with bitmap files.